About Copyright Law

 The rules related to public exhibition are detailed in the Copyright, Designs and Patents Act 1988 (“CDPA 1988”).

 - According to the CDPA 1988, only the copyright owner holds the exclusive right, among others, “to perform, show or play the work in public” § 16(1)(c)

-- "The rental or purchase of a Video does not carry with it the right "to perform, show or play the work in public."
-(Section 16.1c)
+- The rental or purchase of a work does not carry with it the right to make “available for the purpose of exhibition in public” § 18A(3)